cytoscape/web-cytoscape-manual/docs/Node_and_Edge_Column_Data.md

 ![](_static/images/Node_Edge_Column_Data/EditColumnDefinitions.png)

-4. First, select where you want to import your data to under **Import data as**, either "Node table columns" or "Edge     table columns".
+4. First, select where you want to import your data to under **Import data as**, either **Node table columns** or **Edge table columns**.

-5. Next, designate which column in your network contains the ++Key** to be used to map the network to the data under **Key Column for Network**.
+5. Next, designate which column in your network contains the **Key** to be used to map the network to the data under **Key Column for Network**.

 6. To select a **Key** column in the data file, click on the column header, and click the key icon under **Meaning** in the pop-up interface.
 Make sure the column designated as key matches the key in the network.

 ![](_static/images/Node_Edge_Column_Data/DataColumnKey.png)

 7. Similarly, to change the data type of a column, for example from integer to string, click the column header and select the correct data type under **Data Type**.

 8. A message at the bottom of the interface will inform you of how many rows of data will be imported to your network.
 Click **Confirm** to continue.